Extensive Legal Experience

 - Product Liability – Ring represented vehicle owners in suits against auto makers for defectively designed seats.
 397 Md.
 108, 916 A.2d 257; Case No. BEL-07-2487.

-- Oil Spill – Class action arising from pipeline leaking thousands of gallons of oil into the Patuxent River.
-Ring deposed defense witnesses on the details of pipeline design and operations.
+- Oil Spill – Class action arising from pipeline leaking thousands of gallons of oil into a popular river.
+As co-counsel for the class, Ring deposed defense witnesses on the details of pipeline design and operations.
 Class certified; settled.
 Case No. PJM-00-1429.
 United States District Court for Maryland, Southern Division.

 - Deceptive Email Ads – Ring has represented plaintiffs in numerous suits against spammers under Maryland’s anti-spam statute.
 Numerous depositions and motions.
 Most of these cases settle.
 Several appeals; samples at 422 F. Supp.
 2d 523; 168 Md.
 App.
 186; 382 Md.
 689.